Springer fibers and Schubert points: The two column case

 \section{The two column case}

 In this final section we prove Lemma \ref{lemma: inductive step of proof} in the case of partitions with two columns.

-Let $T$ be a row-strict tableau of shape $\lambda$ with two columns.
-In this section we consider each row of $\lambda[i]$ to be labeled with a simple reflection in decreasing order as follows.
-The second row of $\lambda[i]$ is labeled $s_{i-1}$, the third row $s_{i-2}$, the fourth row $s_{i-3}$, and so on, with the top row labeled $e$.
+Let $T$ be a row-strict tableau corresponding to such a partition.
+Throughout this section we consider each row of $\lambda[i]$ to be labeled with a simple reflection in decreasing order.
+Our labeling of the rows of $\lambda[i]$ is inspired and informed by Mbirika's arguments in \cite[Section 2.2]{M}.
+We label the second row of $\lambda[i]$ by $s_{i-1}$, the third row by $s_{i-2}$, the fourth row by $s_{i-3}$, and so on, with the top row labeled $e$.

-With this labeling, our algebraic results can be transformed into a claim about boxes in the diagram $\lambda$.
-The box in $\lambda[i]$ corresponding to the string $w_{i-1}$ is the rightmost box in the row labeled by the reflection with the lowest index in $w_{i-1}$.
-(This is also the box labeled $i$ in $T$.)
-This allows us to partially fill $\lambda$ with the boxes corresponding to $w'_{n-1}, w'_{n-2}, \ldots$ and then create diagrams $\lambda'[n-1], \lambda'[n-2], \ldots$ by erasing the specified boxes.
 The string $\bigstar_i$ is associated to a subset of boxes, namely those at the end of the rows in $\lambda[i]$ corresponding to the simple reflections in $\bigstar_i$.
-We refer to the boxes in these rows as the shaded boxes, omitting specific references to $\bigstar_i$.
+We refer to the boxes in these rows as shaded boxes, omitting specific references to $\bigstar_i$.
 If a row contains a shaded box, we refer to it as a shaded row.

+With this labeling, our algebraic results can be transformed into a claim about boxes in the diagram $\lambda$.
+We say that the rightmost box of $\lambda[i]$ in the row labeled by the simple reflection with the lowest index in $w_{i-1}$ is the box corresponding to the string $w_{i-1}$.
+Note that there is a bijection between the rows of $\lambda[i]$ and $T[i]$ given as follows.
+The row in $\lambda[i]$ labeled by $s_{i-k}$ for some $1\leq k \leq i-1$ corresponds to the row in $T[i]$ having the property that there are $k$ rows above it of greater or equal length, namely the row containing $i$.
+The row labeled by $e$ in $\lambda[i]$ corresponds to the top row of length 2 in $T[i]$.
+This also defines a bijection between between the boxes of $\lambda[i]$ and $T[i]$.
+We will use this bijection, and the analogous bijection between the boxes of $\lambda'[i]$ and $T'[i]$, throughout this section.

 The simple reflections labeling the rows shift every time $\lambda[i]$ loses a box to become $\lambda[i-1]$.
 In particular, the row labeled $s_j$ in $\lambda[i]$ is labeled $s_{j-1}$ in $\lambda[i-1]$.
 The next table uses this observation to interpret the conditions of Lemma \ref{whole string lemma} graphically.
 We say a box touches the shaded boxes if its row is immediately above or below a shaded row.
+The table below makes use of the identification between the boxes of $T[i]$ and $\lambda[i]$ established in the paragraph above.

 We note in particular that in Cases 3 and 4 the shaded boxes do not slide up when passing from $\lambda[i]$ to $\lambda[i-1]$.
 The process described in the chart above terminates after all the shaded boxes have been un-shaded.
 This occurs after an application of Case 2 (in which the $\bigstar_i$-string glues to $w_{i-1}$) or after several applications of Case 3 (in which case the $\bigstar_i$-string dissolves).